nektra/outlook-autocomplete/README.md

 srowset_ptr = this+0x24;
 ```

-We found the `SRowset` pointer in a function parameter `(EBP+0xC)` of an internal call,
+We find the `SRowset` pointer in a function parameter `(EBP+0xC)` of an internal call,
-once we get to read past the header.
+once we read past the 12-byte metadata header.

 Our steps to get the pointer are (see Connect.cpp).

 1. Using Deviare-InProc we hook into `OLE32.dll!CreateStreamOnHGlobal` call.
 2. On `ole32.dll!CreateStreamOnHGlobal` call, we look for the NK2 header in the created stream;
    in that case, we subsequently hook Read and Release methods of the IStream interface.
-3. For every `IStream::Read` call we wait for reading past the initial 12-byte metadata header.
+3. For every `IStream::Read` call, we wait for reading past the initial 12-byte metadata header.
-   Once there, we store the pointer by traversing the EBP chain to look for the third pointer
+   Once there, we store the pointer by traversing the EBP chain to look for the second argument
-   `(EBP+0xC)` of the calling function.
+   `(EBP+0xC)` of the calling function (according to standard-call convention).
-4. When the `IStream::Release` is called for the NK2 stream, we create the `CNicknameCache` class
+4. When the `IStream::Release` is called for the NK2 stream, we construct the `CNicknameCache` class
-   passing the `SRowSet` structure pointer we obtained in the process.
-This class acts as a simple
+   instance passing the `SRowSet` structure pointer we obtained in the process.
+Our object acts as a simple
-   wrapper for the database: you can obtain row count, sort by tag, get/set properties, swap
+   wrapper for the database exposing a serie of methods such as obtain the row count, sort by tag,
-   rows and retrieve a particular row (`SRow` structure pointer).
+   get/set properties, swap rows and retrieve a particular row (`SRow` structure pointer).
 5. At this point we're ready to fiddle with the rowset structure without problem.
 Outlook will
    write it to disk when at application exit.